 Index management is a pain.
 Setting new requests remotely requires a lot of fiddling to correctly upgrade the manifests and indexes for each loader.

-The dream is plonking down an upgraded, self-contained module at the loader and unloader with the circuit making all adjustments needed at both ends.
+The dream is to plonk down an upgraded, self-contained module at the loader and unloader and have the circuit make all the necessary adjustments at both ends.

-Last week I thought this was impossible – and perhaps it should be.
-Here is a compact, fast, exact, auto-indexing logistic loader circuit that will also reset the train loader cache, index & index builder on manifest changes.
+Last week, I thought this was impossible—and perhaps it should be.
+Here is a compact, fast, exact, auto-indexing logistic loader circuit that also resets the train loader cache, index, and index builder when the manifest changes.

 blueprint.txt